-When the world looks particularly bad to us, we begin to worry and become fearful.
-But that is contrary to what God would have us do.
-In this sermon exploring Galatians 1:3-5, Dr. Martyn Lloyd-Jones reminds us that the world is already doomed to death and destruction, but we do not need to die with it!
-God gave us his Son to bear the entire weight of God’s curse of sin from his final wrath and destruction of the world.
-When we consider the poor condition of everything around us, we should not focus on how to change the world but how to change our hearts.
-God provides a perfect way for us to be saved from all that is around us—he gave his beloved Son to die in our place.
-Trust in that Savior!
-Whoever believes that the Son of God was made a curse for them is delivered from the curse!
+When the world looks particularly bad, Christians can begin to worry and become fearful, but that is contrary to what God would have them do.
+In this sermon on Galatians 1:3–5 titled “Who Gave Himself for Our Sins,” Dr. Martyn Lloyd-Jones reminds that the world is already doomed to death and destruction, but Christians do not need to die with it.
+God gave his Son to bear the entire weight of God’s curse of sin from His final wrath and destruction of the world.
+When one considers the poor condition of everything around them, they should not focus on how to change the world but how to change their hearts.
+God provides a perfect way to be saved from all that is around—He gave His beloved Son to die in their place.
+Trust in that Savior and whoever believes that the Son of God was made a curse for them is delivered from the curse.

 Additional Scripture Translations

 3Grace to you and peace from God the Father and our Lord Jesus Christ, 4who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father, 5to whom be the glory forevermore.
 Amen.

 Galatians 1:3-5, King James Version (KJV)

 3Grace be to you and peace from God the Father, and from our Lord Jesus Christ, 4Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father: 5To whom be glory for ever and ever.
 Amen.